The 10 Meter South Pole Telescope: Introduction

 (2) Low scattering, to reduce detector loading and reduce potential systematic errors such as scan-synchronous offsets due to ground pick-up.
 This leads to an offset optical design with smooth mirrors to reduce scattering and ground shields to control spillover.
 The secondary mirror is cooled to $\sim 10\,$K and surrounded by cooled absorbing baffles to limit scattered light and loading on the detectors.

-(3) Many detectors with a wide field of view, so we can quickly map large areas of sky.
-An SZ survey must cover a large area of the sky to yield enough clusters to set useful constraints on dark energy.
-The SPT has a 966-pixel bolometer array receiver operating in the 3, 2 and 1.3 mm atmospheric windows.
+(3) Unprecedented raw sensitivity, so we can quickly map large areas of sky to useful depths.
+An SZ survey must cover a large area of the sky to yield enough clusters to set useful constraints on dark energy---and the amplitude of the SZ effect from massive galaxy clusters is typically tens to hundreds of $\mu $K---while a CMB polarimeter must measure hundreds of square degrees of sky to $\mu $K noise levels to enable a measurement of the inflationary B-mode signal.
+This sensitivity requirement is met by a telescope with a wide field of view, filled with background-limited detectors.

+(4) An excellent site for millimeter observing, in order that the survey sensitivity not be limited by atmospheric opacity or sky noise.

+The current SPT camera has a 966-pixel, temperature-sensitive bolometer array receiver operating simultaneously in the 3, 2 and 1.3 mm atmospheric windows.
 This provides spectral discrimination against galactic foregrounds and radio and infrared extragalactic sources, and allows us to separate CMB and SZ signals.

-(4) High sensitivity, because CMB signals are weak.
-The amplitude of the SZ effect from massive galaxy clusters is typically tens to hundreds of $\mu $K; the amplitudes of the CMB polarization and fine-scale temperature anisotropies are much weaker.
-The SPT uses transition edge sensor (TES) bolometer detectors with a noise equivalent temperature (NET) of $\sim 350\,\mu$K$\sqrt{\rm s}$ (in CMB\ temperature units) at $\lambda =2$ mm.
+The camera uses transition edge sensor (TES) bolometer detectors with a noise equivalent temperature (NET) of $\sim 450\,\mu$K$\sqrt{\rm s}$ (in CMB\ temperature units) at $\lambda =2$ mm.
 It is located at the Amundsen-Scott South Pole station, which is one of the best millimeter and submillimeter wave sites on Earth.
+The next camera on the SPT will be a multi-color polarimeter with similar, but even greater, raw sensitivity.

 In Section~\ref{Site} of this paper, we review the South Pole site.
 Sections~\ref{Optics} and \ref{Telescope} describe the design and performance of the optics and telescope, respectively.
 Section~\ref{Receiver} contains an overview of the receiver.
 In Section~\ref{Observations} we describe our observing strategy.
 Conclusions are presented in Section~\ref{Conclusions}.